voxel51/fiftyone/docs/source/recipes/viewstages_cheat_sheet.rst

 your data.

-The Seven Basic Operations
+The Six Basic Operations
 ___________________________

 If you run ``print(dataset.list_view_stages())``, you'll get a list of all FiftyOne View Stage methods you can use to get views of your dataset.
-With a few exceptions (which we'll cover later), these methods can be organized into seven
+With a few exceptions (which we'll cover later), these methods can be organized into six
 categories: matching, filtering, selection, exclusion, indexing, and converting to another format.